 "…movement is the medium in which we live our lives." - John Martin

-Crystal is offering a small in-person Trauma Conscious Yoga class on Thursdays at 6pm Starting mid October.
+Crystal is offering an online Trauma Conscious Yoga class on Thursdays at 6pm.

 What is Trauma Conscious Yoga?